Skip to main content

 A curated collection of observations, industry developments, and firm perspectives on legal trends and business issues.
 These materials are provided for general informational and educational purposes only and are not legal advice.
 For guidance tailored to your specific situation, please contact our attorneys.

 Online harassment in New York is an offense that includes demeaning or threatening behavior via digital communication channels.
-As online interactions increase across social media and forums, understanding how to respond to and prove such online harassment offenses becomes critical.
-The state continues to adapt its legislation to keep pace with the evolving landscape of digital abuse and misconduct.
+As online interactions increase, understanding how to respond to and prove such online insult and harassment offenses becomes critical.
+The state continues to adapt its legislation to keep pace with the evolving landscape of digital abuse, ensuring that acts of online insult are addressed within the scope of existing laws.

 contents

-Online harassment refers to the act of intentionally degrading or targeting another person using electronic means, including forums, comment sections, social media, or messaging apps.
-While New York law does not recognize “insult” as a separate criminal offense, behavior that causes fear, repeated harassment, or intent to threaten is punishable under the New York Penal Law.
-Online harassment laws have evolved rapidly to address the increasing prevalence of abuse carried out through digital platforms, establishing clear legal boundaries for communication.
-The ongoing challenge for New York courts is balancing the protection of free speech with the necessity of shielding individuals from sustained digital abuse that causes distress or fear.
+Online harassment refers to the act of intentionally degrading or targeting another person using electronic means (forums, social media, messaging apps).
+While New York law does not recognize a simple "online insult" as a separate criminal offense, behavior causing fear, repeated harassment, or intent to threaten is punishable under the New York Penal Law.
+Laws have evolved rapidly to address the increasing prevalence of digital abuse, establishing clear legal boundaries for communication.
+The ongoing challenge is balancing the protection of free speech with the necessity of shielding individuals from sustained digital abuse that causes distress or fear, especially when it involves significant online insult.

 Elements of Criminal Harassment